- Professor of French and Comparative Literature

 - Editor.
 Rethinking Claude Lévi-Strauss (1908-2009).
 Spec. issue of Yale French Studies, no. 123, 2013.
 JSTOR, www.jstor.org/stable/i23643867.

 - Editor.
 Cultural Theory After 9/11: Terror, Religion, Media.
 Spec. issue of SubStance, vol. 37, no. 1, 2008.
 JSTOR, www.jstor.org/stable/i25195151.

-- “The Tradition of the Sublime in 17th and 18th Centuries,” commissioned for The Cambridge History of Rhetoric, Vol. 4: Rhetoric from the Seventeenth to Nineteenth Centuries, ed.
-Dietmar Til and Adam Potka (Cambridge: Cambridge University Press), forthcoming 2023.
+- “The Tradition of the Sublime in Early Modern Europe,” The Cambridge History of Rhetoric, Vol. 4: Rhetoric from the Seventeenth to Nineteenth Centuries, ed.
+Dietmar Til and Adam Potka (Cambridge: Cambridge University Press), forthcoming 2024.

 - “Hayden White, History, and the Ethics of Narrative,” Editor’s introduction to Hayden White, The Ethics of Narrative: Essays on History, Literature, and Theory, Volume I, 1998-2007.
-Ithaca: Cornell University Press, in press, forthcoming 2022.
+Ithaca, NY: Cornell University Press, 2022, xxi-xxxix.